LitoMore/litomore.me/content/posts/20241025-why-icons-in-terminal-are-always-terrible.md

 tags = ["Font", "Icons", "Simple Icons", "Terminal"]
 +++

 Have you tried any terminal theme like [Powerlevel10k]?
 Or some funny prompts like [Starship]?
+Or [Nerd Font] in terminals?
 If you have experienced them, you may find that no matter which one of them, the icon font display experience is more or less unsatisfactory.

 <!-- more -->